Harry V. Jaffa: A New Birth of Freedom

 A New Birth of Freedom was to be the first of a projected two-volume commentary on the Gettysburg Address.
 The first volume focuses on Lincoln's First Inaugural Address and his July 4, 1861, address to Congress.
 Jaffa argues that the Gettysburg Address is not a self-contained work but "a speech within a drama.
 It can no more be interpreted apart from the drama than, let us say, a speech by Hamlet or MacBeth can be interpreted apart from Hamlet or MacBeth.
 The Gettysburg Address is a speech within the tragedy of the Civil War, even as Lincoln is its tragic hero.
 The Civil War is itself an outcome of tragic flaws—birthmarks, so to speak—of the infant nation."

 Jaffa describes human equality as America's "ancient faith" and contends that the Declaration of Independence reflects the principles of natural law.
 According to Jaffa, Lincoln's task was to restore America's political faith, saving the Union from the historicism of the Confederacy.
-Jaffa considers the political philosophy of John C. Calhoun the backbone of the Confederacy's new constitution and its notion of human inequality.
-According to him, Calhoun believed that equality was only a prescriptive attribute on the part of the states, not a natural right of human persons.
+Jaffa considers the political philosophy of John C. Calhoun to be the backbone of the Confederacy's new constitution and of its notion of human inequality.
+According to him, Calhoun believed that equality was only a prescriptive attribute of the states, not a natural right of human persons.
 By extension, Calhoun believes that human equality is derived from the relationship between equal states and not equal persons.
-Jaffa therefore believes that Calhoun's understanding of equality differs greatly from the American founders.
+Jaffa, therefore, believes that Calhoun's understanding of equality differs greatly from the American founders.

 Debating Lincoln

 Jaffa debated many conservative and libertarian critics of Abraham Lincoln.
 In the mid-1960s, he argued for Lincoln's conservative legacy in the pages of National Review with Frank Meyer, who maintained that Lincoln opened the door to unlimited expansion of federal power.
-In his book, Storm Over the Constitution (1999), he formulated a theory of constitutional law, incorporating the Declaration of Independence.
+In his book, Storm Over the Constitution (1999), he formulated a theory of constitutional law that incorporates the Declaration of Independence.
 The theory was criticized for being overly philosophical, rather than legal, despite being presented as a legal argument.
 His approach was especially critical of figures such as William Rehnquist and Robert Bork, who responded to Jaffa in National Review.

 Jaffa also criticized the scholarship of other prominent conservatives including Russell Kirk, Richard Weaver, M.E.
 Bradford, and Willmoore Kendall.
 He debated libertarian Lincoln critic Thomas DiLorenzo in 2002.